holgerroth/NVFlare/integration/nemo/README.md

 pip install -e .
 ```

-### Installation in virtual environment
+### Installation in a virtual environment

 If preferred to install dependencies locally,
 we recommend following the instructions for setting up a
 [virtual environment](../../examples/README.md#set-up-a-virtual-environment),
 and using it in [JupyterLab](../../examples/README.md#notebooks) for running
-the notebooks the NeMo integration examples.
+the notebooks in the NeMo integration examples.

 Follow the NeMo installation steps [here](https://github.com/NVIDIA/NeMo#installation)
 before installing the NeMo-NVFlare package.